irods/irods_client_rest_cpp/README.md

 - critical

 ## Interacting with the API endpoints
-The design of this API using JWTs to contain authorization and identity.
+The design of this API uses JWTs to contain authorization and identity.
 The Auth endpoint must be invoked first in order to authenticate and receive a JWT.
 This token will then need to be included in the Authorization header of each subsequent request.
 This API follows a [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS#:~:text=Hypermedia%20as%20the%20Engine%20of,provide%20information%20dynamically%20through%20hypermedia.) design which provides not only the requested information but possible next operations on that information.

 ### /access
 This endpoint provides a service for the generation of a read-only iRODS ticket to a given logical path, be that a collection or a data object.

-**Method** : POST
+**Method**: POST

 **Parameters:**
 - path: The url encoded logical path to a collection or data object for which access is desired
 - use_count: The maximum number of times the ticket can be used.
-Defaults to 0 (unlimited use).
+Defaults to 0 (unlimited use)
 - seconds_until_expiration: The number of seconds before the ticket will expire.
 Defaults to 30 seconds

 **Example CURL Command:**